srpatil24/Hugging-Face-Testing/README.md

 * [vicgalle/alpaca-gpt4](https://huggingface.co/datasets/vicgalle/alpaca-gpt4)

 # Problems
 Both scripts require a powerful computer.
-8GB VRAM is not enough, have not been able to fully fine-tune as of yet due to this.
+8GB VRAM is not enough; have not been able to fully fine-tune as of yet due to this.